prateekvellala/Xylo/README.md

-# Xylo-Frontend
+# Xylo
-Xylo is a completely free, easy-to-use audio transcriber with speaker diarization (partitioning an audio stream into segments according to the identity of each speaker) that works accurately with almost any audio and video file type.
+A completely free, easy-to-use audio transcriber with [speaker diarization](https://en.wikipedia.org/wiki/Speaker_diarisation) that works accurately with any audio and video file type.

 For more info, check out: https://prateekvellala.com/projects/xylo